aniket-3001/Stick-Hero/README.md

 # Stick-Hero
-This repository contains the source code for Stick Hero game (adaptation of the popular game with same name) implemented in Java with JavaFX libraries as part of the Advanced Programming course project.
-It also contains UML Class Diagrams, Use Case Diagrams & Screen Captures of the game.
+This repository contains the source code for Stick Hero game (adaptation of the popular Ketchapp game with same name) implemented in Java with JavaFX libraries as a part of my Advanced Programming course project.
+It also contains UML Class Diagrams, Use Case Diagrams and Screen Captures of the game.

-AP Project (Section A) - Stick Hero Game

-Name - Aniket Gupta (aniket22073@iiitd.ac.in)
-Roll No. - 2022073

 Project Description ->
-Stick Hero is a Java-based game implemented using JavaFX library for the GUI.
-The game challenges players to extend a stick across platforms to help their hero traverse the gaps.
-Players need to carefully time the stick extension to bridge the gap between platforms.
-The game incorporates various Object-Oriented Programming (OOP) principles, design patterns, multithreading and JUnit tests.
-The code is organized into classes that encapsulate distinct entities and functionalities, fostering a clear and maintainable structure.
+Stick Hero is a Java game that uses JavaFX for its graphics.
+In the game, players guide a hero across pillars by placing sticks carefully.
+The game uses Object-Oriented Programming (OOP) principles, design patterns, multithreading, and JUnit tests.
+The code is organized into different classes, each handling specific tasks, making it easy to understand and maintain.

-Object-Oriented Principles Applied ->
+OOP Principles Applied ->

-1. Abstraction: Classes are designed to encapsulate related functionalities.
-For example, the GameController class encapsulates game management operations, and the Hero class encapsulates hero-related actions.
-The GameController class acts as a facade, providing a simplified interface for game control operations, abstracting away the complexity of internal details.
+1. Abstraction: Classes are designed to encapsulate related functions.
+For example, the GameController class handles game management, and the Hero class handles hero actions.
+The GameController acts as a facade, providing a simple interface for game controls and hiding complex details.

-2. Inheritance: The game leverages inheritance, such as the Hero class extending the StickHero class.
-The Hero class is composed of various items, demonstrating the Composite Design Pattern.
+2. The game uses inheritance, such as the Hero class extending the StickHero class.
+The Hero class includes various items, demonstrating the Composite Design Pattern.

-3. Interfaces - In my code, The "Game" interface serves as a common interface for different components of the game, such as Controller, Manager, and Hero.
-By providing a shared set of data & methods, it enforces consistency in how these components are managed.
+3. Interfaces - The "Game" interface serves as a common interface for different game components like Controller, Manager, and Hero.
+It provides a shared set of data and methods, ensuring consistency in how these components are managed.

-4. Relationships Between Classes: The program demonstrates the composition of objects, such as gameController holding pillars object and hero which being used in various parts of the program.
-The Game Interface has an ArrayList of various Class' objects type like GameHistory, Pillars, Scores, etc.
+4. Relationships Between Classes: The program shows object composition, with gameController holding pillars objects and the hero, which are used in various parts of the program.
+The Game Interface has an ArrayList of objects like GameHistory, Pillars, and Scores.

-5. Encapsulation and Data Hiding: The code uses private instance variables at appropriate places and getter and setter methods to encapsulate data and hide it from direct access.
+5. Encapsulation: The code uses private instance variables and getter and setter methods to encapsulate data and prevent direct access.

-* The program follows all the good programming practices mentioned in the assignment document.

 Design Patterns implemented -->

-1. Singleton Design Pattern
-The HighScoreComparator class utilizes the Singleton Design Pattern.
-It ensures that only one comparator object exists, saving memory by preventing the creation of multiple comparator instances.
+1. Singleton Design Pattern: The HighScoreComparator class uses the Singleton Design Pattern.
+It ensures that only one comparator object exists, saving memory by preventing the creation of multiple instances.

-2. Facade Design Pattern
-The GameController class implements the Facade Design Pattern by providing simplified methods for managing game state, handling user input, and updating the view.
-External components interact with the GameController through high-level methods without needing to understand internal details.
-The facade pattern simplifies the interface, making it more readable and user-friendly.
+2. Facade Design Pattern: The GameController class uses the Facade Design Pattern.
+It provides simplified methods for managing the game state, handling user input, and updating the view.
+External components interact with GameController through high-level methods without needing to understand the internal details.
+This pattern makes the interface simpler and more user-friendly.

-3. Composite Design Pattern
-The Hero class demonstrates the Composite Design Pattern.
+3. Composite Design Pattern: The Hero class demonstrates the Composite Design Pattern.
 It extends the StickHero class, which is a collection of various items, and contains an object of its own type.
 The Hero class is composed of individual items, showcasing the composite structure.

-4. Factory Design Pattern
-The GameManager class implements the Factory Design Pattern.
-It encapsulates the creation logic for generating pillars and cherries, providing an easy extension for adding new game elements in the future.
+4. Factory Design Pattern: The GameManager class uses the Factory Design Pattern.
+It encapsulates the creation logic for generating pillars and cherries, making it easy to add new game elements in the future.

 Implementation details of the classes -->